witktom5/udemy-ticket-app/frontend/README.md

+# Ticket Service App

+This comes from the React Front To Back 2022 Udemy course by Brad Traversy.
+It is a full stack app.
+It is made using the MERN stack (MongoDB, Express, React, NodeJS).

-# Getting Started with Create React App and Redux
+## Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.